1. Ranges are to consist of 15, 3-D targets of any brand with the official TK scoring rings.

 2. THE strongly recommends that all equipment be shot within each manufacturer’s suggested standards.

-3. Electronic range finding devices are NOT allowed on any of the shooting ranges regardless of use unless proven to be disabled.
+3. Electronic range finding devices are NOT allowed, accept in designated classes, on any of the shooting ranges regardless of use unless proven to be disabled.
 Binoculars (handheld) will be allowed with no power restrictions.
 The use of a shooters normal equipment or any part of the body as a range finding devise is NOT a violation of this rule.
 Cameras/Phones may be used only for photography purposes (not as a range finding devise) after shots have been taken.
 This is up to the GROUP to police.

 4. Equipment failures are determined by the shooter.
 The shooter must have his/her scorecard initialed by the score keeper of the group as an equipment failure.
 The scorecards of the shooter with the equipment failure will be totaled and initialed by group scorekeepers before leaving the range.
 At that time, the shooter with the failure only must proceed forward through the course to the range registration and notify a THE Staff Member.
 The shooter has 30 minutes from that point to make repairs and check equipment on practice range before checking back in at the range registration for re-entry.
 If there are three or more shooters remaining in the group, they may continue shooting.
 If two or less shooters remain, they must join the following group or wait for a THE Staff Member to join the group before continuing.
 All persons re-entering the range must be escorted and/or directed by a THE Staff Member.
 Any shooter not following these guidelines may be disqualified.